flybywiresim/aircraft/README.md

 # Important

 ### Please note, this version does not include the full capability you may see in the progress updates on our discord server.
-### To download the BETA features, which come with no warranty and may include bugs, please visit https://github.com/wpine215/msfs-a320neo/tree/dev-0.1.1
+### To download the BETA features, which may include bugs, please visit https://github.com/wpine215/msfs-a320neo/tree/dev-0.1.1

 ### Please follow ALL steps in this README if you encounter any issues with installation before seeking support.